ToniaTung/toniatung.github.io/index.md

 ## About Me

-**Mechanical engineering graduate student with a strong interdisciplinary background in machine learning, computer vision, and robotics.
-Experienced in developing applied AI pipelines for real-world problems, including data preparation, deep learning–based perception, and model evaluation.
-Seeking opportunities in advanced automation, intelligent systems, and applied AI engineering.**
+**Mechanical engineering graduate student with an interdisciplinary background in machine learning, computer vision, and mechatronic systems.
+Experienced in applying data-driven and perception-based methods to real-world engineering problems, including data preparation, deep learning–based perception, and model evaluation.
+Interested in building intelligent engineering systems that integrate sensing, computation, and physical hardware.**

 My name is Chiao-Jo (Tonia) Tung.
 I am currently a Master student at the **University of Michigan Mechanical Engineering Department**.
 Prior to that, I received my **B.S. in Biomechatronics Engineering** from **National Taiwan University (NTU)**, where I was advised by **Prof. Yan-Fu Kuo** in the Lab of **Machine Learning and Machine Vision** at NTU.